Josacc/DIIE_application/README.md

 # DIIE application
-Analytic Shiny App for internal activities to DIIE-SONG
+Analytic Shiny App for internal activities to DIIE-SOCNG